 Later on, RTIMP also made gender involvement an official requisite in its Project Implementation Manual (PIM), with participatory monitoring and impact assessment as part of its Guidelines for Field Implementation of IPDM Activities (RTIMP Revised PIM, July 2010, p.
 44).

-For further details, see the IFAD Corporate Level Evaluation of IFAD's Performance with Regard to Gender Equality and Women's Empowerment.
+114 For further details, see the IFAD Corporate-level evaluation on IFAD's Performance with Regard to Gender Equality and Women's Empowerment.

+skills- and business-management training component contained 17,412 female trainees, compared with 10,890 males.
-benefit men and women alike in NORPREP, the drinking water sub-component is particularly critical to girls and women, who without project support have to trek several kilometres for water.
-NORPREP has also delivered specific infrastructure and services to people with disabilities (e.g., a school for the deaf and the blind), including special sub-initiatives for women (a girls dormitory for the Savelugu School for the deaf), although this did not constitute the bulk of project support.

-162. Across the portfolio, the rating for gender equality and women's empowerment is moderately satisfactory (4), with one project rated satisfactory (REP II) and three moderately satisfactory (RFSP, NORPREP, and RTIMP).
+- (ii) Strengthen women's organizations, their decision making in the community, and their representation in local institutions.
+NORPREP devolved decisionmaking for community infrastructure and development to the local level.
+All stakeholders, including women and vulnerable groups, were to be part of the process.
+In fact, the various community action plans for group decisionmaking have ensured that women have become part of an empowered participatory community planning tool.
+In the Savelugu Nanton District of the Northern Region, in particular, interviews indicated that the project has helped empower and sensitize district assembly officers and communitybased development organizations on involving women during community meetings and dialogue. - (iii) Improve women's well-being and ease their workload by facilitating access to basic services and infrastructure.
+As part of several pieces of community infrastructure that benefit men and women alike in NORPREP, the drinking water sub-component is particularly critical to girls and women, who without project support have to trek several kilometres for water.
+NORPREP has also delivered specific infrastructure and services to people with disabilities (e.g., a school for the deaf and the blind), including special sub-initiatives for women (a girls dormitory for the Savelugu School for the deaf), although this did not constitute the bulk of project support. - 162.
+Across the portfolio, the rating for gender equality and women's empowerment is moderately satisfactory (4), with one project rated satisfactory (REP II) and three moderately satisfactory (RFSP, NORPREP, and RTIMP).

-G. Overall Project Portfolio Achievement
+D. Overall achievement